-The Washington State Office of Financial Management (OFM) estimated the 2022 population within East County Fire and Rescue's response area as 10,426 with a change in population of 1.18% between 2020 and 2022 (0.59% annual population growth rate).
-The district's 2022 average population density was 173.77 people per square mile.
+Based on Washington State Office of Financial Management (OFM) estimates and projected population growth, the 2025 population within East County Fire and Rescue's response area is projected to be 10,742.
+The district's 2025 average population density is estimated at 179.03 people per square mile.
 Figures 7-9 illustrate the district's demographics.